πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 main() frame

 What is a stack overflow?
-Too much recursion or too many nested calls exhausts the stack region, causing a Segmentation Fault.
+Too much recursion or deeply nested calls can exhaust the stack region, triggering a segmentation fault.

 Short-lived = Stack

 Local variables.
-Disappear when function ends.
-Fast, but can't persist across calls.
+Disappear the moment the function ends.
+Fast, but they can't persist across calls.

 Long-lived = Data/BSS

-Global/static.
+Globals and statics.
 Live for the whole program.
-Always accessible, but overuse hurts maintainability.
+Always accessible, but overusing them hurts maintainability.

 Flexible = Heap

-Allocated with malloc, freed with free.
-You control size and lifetime.
-Forgetting free = memory leak.
+Allocated with malloc and freed with free.
+You control both size and lifetime.
+Forget to free, and you get a memory leak.

 scope.c